toybreaker/jeancouteau/_posts/2012-09-01-darmi-a-victim-of-beauty.md

 publish: #notyet if draft
 description:
 image:
+tags: Balinese beauty men love ride village woman
 ---
 _**In the fourth year of independence Darmi was a coffee stall warung keeper known for her charm and beauty.
 She had a smile for all from behind the counter, between the bottles and shampoos.**_

 _**With skin as fair as ivory and eyes as round as the moon, she was by far the prettiest of all the coffee stall keepers of the village of Bukit Simpangan, and youths from all over were lining up at her bench, ordering coffee with the hope of a wink in return.**_

 In those times, the bike was not yet what it was bound to become, a courtship instrument, and the village gallants would usually walk to their belles, eager for a talk and waiting for a sign.

 Among Darmi's many gallants, one was particularly ugly.
 His name was Gencel, who was also rich, daring, and patient.